veillette/physics-book/contents/ch4NewtonsSecondLawOfMotion.md

 direction.
 The vertical forces are the weight $$ \vb{w} $$ and the support of the ground $$ \vb{N} $$, and the horizontal force $$
 \vb{f} $$ represents the force of friction.
 These will be discussed in more detail in later sections.
-For now, we will define **friction**{: class="term" #import-auto-id2639388} as a force that opposes the motion past each other of objects that are touching. [[Figure]](#import-auto-id1993910)(b) shows how vectors representing the external forces add together to produce a net force, $$ \vb{F}_{\text{net}} $$.
+For now, we will define **friction**as a force that opposes the motion past each other of objects that are touching. [[Figure]](#import-auto-id1993910)(b) shows how vectors representing the external forces add together to produce a net force, $$ \vb{F}_{\text{net}} $$.